vieirads/100DaysOfCode/log.md

 **Thoughts:** I have to learn how to call create and add event listeners using some kind of loop in order to write less code.

 **Link to work:** no link yet.

+### Day 37: August 04, 2020

+**Today's Progress:** Worked a bit with python doing some figures.
+Learned how to select multiple queries using JavaScript just in one line of code.
+I am going to test this on my calculator and put the code on codepen.

+**Thoughts:**

+**Link to work:** No link for this part.